bhisaac/5eFP/5eFP-SRD.md

 >
 > You can use these same spellcasting rules, replacing terms and common usage.
 For example, preternatural effects may require the use of an implement such as an 8-inch to 1-foot-long thin piece of synthetic, wood, metal, or composite material infused with energy instead of a free hand, which effectively still requires a free hand to grasp the implement.
 >
-> You can replace or "reskin" how magic works in your game, but you must still keep these spellcasting rules and limitations.
+> You can replace or "reskin" how magic works in your game, but you must still use these spellcasting rules and limitations.

 ## What Is a Spell?